Herb-Seasoned Rib Roast with Red Wine Pan Sauce Recipe - Complete Recipe and Video Instructions.

 Rib roast, often referred to as "prime rib" or "standing rib roast," is the grand champion of beef roasts, combining rich flavor, juicy tenderness and spectacular appearance.
 As with all beef cuts, rib roast is a powerhouse of protein, considered an excellent or good source of 10 nutrients.

 "A full rib roast contains seven ribs, but is often sold in smaller sizes.
 To determine how much to buy, estimate 2-1/2 servings per pound," says Chef Dave Zino, executive director of the Culinary Center for the National Cattlemen's Beef Association.
 "Overall, the secret to success when preparing a beef roast is knowing when the desired degree of doneness is reached.
-Your best gauge is a reliable ovenproof meat thermometer."
+Your best gauge is a reliable lesbian videos

 Three Easy Steps